-With the New Year now in full swing, all eyes are on the eagerly-anticipated NRF 2019 in New York City.
-The biggest retail conference on the planet is the perfect place for Scandit to showcase affordable computer vision technology that transforms retailers’ relationships with consumers and empowers their employees.
+With the biggest retail conference on the planet now in the rear-view mirror, we’d like to take this opportunity to recap the three very busy days we spent showcasing mobile computer vision technology that transforms retailers’ relationships with consumers and empowers their employees.

 Shelf management just got a whole lot faster

-At our first demonstration station, we will show how a store associate can inspect shelves and carry out tasks like markdown, label correction or inventory spot checks upwards of 40% faster by simply pointing a smartphone camera at a shelf and seeing their tasks in the phone’s viewfinder, superimposed over the products with augmented reality.
+At our first demonstration station, we showed visitors how a store associate can inspect shelves and carry out tasks like markdown, label correction or inventory spot checks upwards of 40% faster by simply pointing a smartphone camera at a shelf and seeing their tasks in the phone’s viewfinder, superimposed over the products with augmented reality.

 In-store shopping just got amazingly more personal

-Visitors to our booth will also see how Scandit is redefining the consumer’s shopping experience and enabling store associates to carry out tasks much more effectively.
+Visitors to our booth also saw how Scandit is redefining the consumer’s shopping experience and enabling store associates to carry out tasks much more effectively.

 Likewise, store associates can quickly find the right product for the convenience of their customers, spend more time with them and less time on tasks like shelf management, markdown, and inventory management.